 5. Third-Party Security Management

 Because cyber risk can be increased through third parties, your SOC 2 should include third-party cybersecurity risk controls.
 For this reason, it’s important to demonstrate that you have a solid third-party security management process.
 But assessing and monitoring your third parties can take lots of time and effort.

 Panorays works with your third parties to check that they are secure, both through its automated questionnaire and by performing an external attack surface assessment.
-Panorays also continuously monitors your third parties to check for any changes to cyber posture.
-Because the entire process is automated, your company can greatly reduce the time spent on third-party security management and simplify SOC 2 audits.
+We also continuously monitor your third parties to check for any changes to cyber posture.
+Since the entire process is automated, your company can greatly reduce the time spent on third-party security management and simplify SOC 2 audits.

 Want to learn more?
 Get started with a Free Account today to help build cybersecurity trust with your third parties.

 SOC 2 controls are the processes and systems that help an organization detect and prevent security incidents, strengthen its information security practices and ensure that it manages data to protect the privacy and security of its customers and comply with the requirements of SOC 2 regulations.